I build intelligent systems

 You need float16 weights to build real language models?
 FlashLM proved that three numbers — negative one, zero, and one — can do the same on a CPU.
 That assumption died.

 Transformers are the ceiling for sequence modeling?
-State-Flow Machine proved explicit state tracking breaks through by 30x.
+Gated DeltaNet proved targeted correction memory achieves 3.54x better PPL at identical scale.
 That assumption died too.

 Projects